vyos/vyos-documentation/docs/quick-start.rst

 -----------------------------------

-With the new firewall structure, we have have a lot of flexibility in how we group and order our rules, as shown by the two alternative approaches below.
+With the new firewall structure, we have have a lot of flexibility in how we group and order our rules, as shown by the three alternative approaches below.

 Option 1: Global State Policies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^